Study modes: Full-time, Part-time

 The programme has been designed with a focus on building up skills that are in particularly short supply in the environmental sector.
 The full-time programme is divided into two semesters of taught courses, followed by a field trip at Easter before the dissertation period over the summer.
 We are happy to accommodate different working patterns for part-time students, including a half day a week schedule for three-year part time study.

-A spring field trip will develop students’ practical experience and skills.
+A spring field trip will develop students’ research skills and practical experience of environmental policy.

 UK research councils cite the skills gained on this MSc as those ‘most wanted’ in the environmental sector.
 As demand for sound evidence of ecosystem services increases, so does demand for graduates who can translate complex science into policy and business opportunities.